mynl/aggregate/doc/2_user_guides/2_x_ir_pricing.rst

 Individual Risk Pricing
 ==========================

-**Objectives:** Use ``aggregate`` to compute the insurance charge and savings for limited losses across different account sizes (called Table L and M charges in the US).
-These factors are used in individual rating for large accounts.
+**Objectives:** Applications of the :class:`Aggregate` class to individual risk pricing, including LEVs, ILFs, layering, and the insurance charge and savings (Table L, M), illustrated using problems from CAS Part 8.

 **Audience:** Individual risk large account pricing, broker, or risk retention actuary.